koding/kdlearn/guides/cassandra-installation-beginners.md

 And that's it!

-If you encounter any issues or have any questions please drop an email [here](mailto:support@koding.com).
+If you encounter any issues or have any questions please drop us an email [here](mailto:support@koding.com).